akerl/hss/README.md

 Connection to github.com closed.
 ```

+## Changing the default command

+By default, hss prepends "ssh " to the long command from your configuration file.
+If you're using something different (like mosh), you can set HSS_COMMAND in your environment to override that.

 ## Debugging

 If you want hss to print the command it would have run rather than executing it, you just need to set the HSS\_DEBUG environment variable to something: